aparkgh/zerowire/README.md

 # Custom Mouse

 After completing ELEC1601 and being inspired to creating own snake game as my first physical microcontroller (arduino) project, I've decided to scale things up and build my own **wireless mouse**.
-I've specifically decided to utilise a transceiver and receiver system using 2.4GHz[^1], and incorporated USB-C charging[^2].
+I've specifically decided to utilise USB-C charging[^1] and a transceiver and receiver system using 2.4GHz[^2].

 ## **Components Used**
 - Raspberry Pi Pico (USB-C)